indrekots/indrekots.github.io/_posts/articles/2016-08-11-what-are-unicode-escapes-and-how-java-compiler-handles-them.md

 ## Why does Java allow that?

 This all seems weird, right?
 Why is Java designed like that?
 Is it a bug that was accidentally introduced and never fixed because it would break something else?
-To find an answer to that question we need to look back at [section 3.3 of the Java Language Specification (JLS)](https://docs.oracle.com/javase/specs/jls/se7/html/jls-3.html#jls-3.3 "Section 3.3 of JLS") and also [section 3.1](https://docs.oracle.com/javase/specs/jls/se8/html/jls-3.html#jls-3.1 "Section 3.1 of JLS").
+To find an answer to that question we need to look at [section 3.1](https://docs.oracle.com/javase/specs/jls/se8/html/jls-3.html#jls-3.1 "Section 3.1 of JLS") and [section 3.3 of the Java Language Specification (JLS)](https://docs.oracle.com/javase/specs/jls/se7/html/jls-3.html#jls-3.3 "Section 3.3 of JLS").
 From section 3.1

 > The Java programming language represents text in sequences of 16-bit code units, using the UTF-16 encoding.